moodmosaic/nikosbaxevanis.com/source/data/articles/2013-12-07-semantic-equality-comparison-in-f-sharp.html.markdown

 **Context**

-The `record` is a simple aggregate of named values (a [Record](http://msdn.microsoft.com/en-us/library/dd233184.aspx) in F#) with an explicit implementation of `Equals` and no auto-generated comparisons:
+The `record` is a simple aggregate of named values (an F# Record type) with an explicit implementation of `Equals` and no auto-generated comparisons:

 ```f#
 [<CustomEquality; NoComparison>]